 - Prints

-- Then prints
+Inner Scope - Then prints

-- Then pop happens.
+Outer Scope - Then pop happens.

-, you will never see Outer Scope
+If Inner Scope returns false, you will never see Outer Scope being printed.